chris-krenz/opentrons_protocols/protocols/OT-Flex/Promega_Miniprep/README.md

 # Wizard® MagneSil® Plasmid Purification System (OT-Flex)

 ## Overview
-The protocol performs automated Promega miniprep from the provided 96 collection plate using the Opentrons Flex robot with an 1000uL 8-channel.
-The protocol is flexible, allowing inputs for different numbers of wells, up to 24 wells in multiples of 8.
+The protocol performs automated Promega miniprep from a 96 well deep wellplate using the Opentrons Flex robot with an 1000uL 8-channel.
+The protocol is flexible, allowing inputs for different numbers of bacteria cell pellet, up to 24 wells in multiples of 8.

 The code is now flexible for choosing manual or automated resuspension steps.
 - Manual resuspension is good for: users who pellets and resuspend bacterias in tubes to transfer to deep wellplates